 Drug addiction is a disease, one that is gradually developed over time.
 The body, after being introduced to the substance over and over again, soon becomes dependent on it to the point that the person cannot function well without regular intake.
 The intake depends on how and how long the person is addicted to it—it may be to relieve stress, to calm nerves, or even just to perform basic, everyday tasks in the more extreme case.

 Drug and Alcohol Addiction in Gilbert, AZ

-When it comes to alcohol, it works the same way by inflicting physiological effects on the brain by altering the balance of chemicals like dopamine, leading to changes in the person’s behavior and personality (e.g. becoming more violent or confident after a few drinks).
-The part of the brain associated with inhibition is suppressed, which is why a person might continually crave alcohol to restore the more pleasurable feelings and get rid the undesirable ones.
+When it comes to alcohol, it works the same way by inflicting physiological effects on the brain by altering the balance of chemicals like dopamine, leading to changes in the person’s behavior and personality (e.g., becoming more violent or confident after a few drinks).
+The part of the brain associated with inhibition is suppressed, which is why a person might continually crave alcohol to restore the more pleasurable feelings and get rid of the undesirable ones.

 Treatment is Important

 This is where different addiction treatment methods come in.
 Various organizations exist to specialize in helping the addiction of victims, such as groups and meetings where people who went under the same thing share testimonies and experiences, as well as rehabilitation centers.
-Centers, like ours, aim to help people to get over their addiction and to prepare them to go back to their families and –introduce them to their family, community and workplace once again.
-Addiction affects a person’s life in many ways, and the most common are isolation from their families and friends, and often consistently poor performances in work.
+Centers, like ours, aim to help people to get over their addiction and to prepare them to go back to their families and –introduce them to their family, community, and workplace once again.
+Addiction affects a person’s life in many ways, and the most common is isolation from their families and friends, and often consistently poor performances in work.